Umklapp correction to Landau damping and conditions for non-trivial modifications to quantum critical transport: Implications For Transport Near Criticality

 In the naive large-$N$ limit with $N$ species of fermions and a single bosonic field we have $T_{\rm{NFL}} \sim g^4\varepsilon_F^{-1} N^{-3}$ \cite{Wang_Berg} which is adequately suppressed for large enough $N$.
 Now requiring $T_{\rm{NFL}} \ll T_4$ immediately gives $N^{-3/4} g^2 \varepsilon_F^{-1} \ll \Delta_q/k_F$ which can be satisfied consistently with $T_4 \ll T_3 \implies \Delta_q/k_F \ll g^2 \varepsilon_F^{-1}$.
 This is precisely the large-$N$ limit and temperature regime studied in \cite{Wang_Berg}.
 In this case the following condition holds consistently

 which suggests the possibility that $T_U \sim T_4$ but this needs to be confirmed using a more careful transport analysis.
-It is called the naive large-$N$ limit due to the technical problems that occur for $T \ll T_{\rm{NFL}}$ as the $N^{-1}$ expansion becomes ill defined \cite{Sachdev_Chowdhury_Review, SSLee_Patch}.
+It is called the naive large-$N$ limit due to the technical problems that occur for $T \ll T_{\rm{NFL}}$ as the $N^{-1}$ expansion becomes ill defined \cite{Sachdev_Chowdhury_Review, SSLee_Patch} and other methods are needed as a remedy \cite{Mandal_1, Dim_Reg}.